 1860s - Ahab Bowen and his family left Bolivar, Missouri due to the fact that Federals or Yankees had attacked the Stage Coach thus the violence of the Civil War.
 The Bowen Family came to Dallas to open a grocery store in the Downtown district and was noted as a Huckster in the 1870’s census.
 The term huckster refers to a peddler who may sell things in a cart or have a store front to sell brooms, buckets, dry foods and tobacco.
 Ahab Bowen came to Dallas because of the rich land district.
 He arrived in Dallas with his wife, sons and three daughters who would later marry into families of other grocers and hucksters that occupied mansions along Maple Avenue, McKinney Avenue and Cedar Springs.
 This was known as the Grocers District and by 1895 was one of the very colorful districts of the city.

 1865 - The Bowen Family came to Dallas not far from the Trinity River to open up a grocery store.
 They left Jaybird, Texas outside of present day Plano, Texas later to settle on McKinney Avenue.
-The Bowen Family brought with them several ox cart wagons and horses, a number of African American slaves who were more like family to them and after 1866 gave the slaves wagons to go back to Missouri or stay if they wanted to.
+The Bowen Family brought with them several ox cart wagons and horses.

 1870s - On May 2, 1873 land is purchased and the 16 acres would be bounded by Howell Street, McKinney Avenue, Maple Avenue and Allen Street known as Block 955 Lot #3 is the Bowen homestead lot where the landmark still stands today.
 The homestead (surrounded by creeks, prairie and woods off McKinney Avenue, Bowen House, a cedar clap board vernacular prairie style home, was created) is registered by the County of Dallas in 1888, this area is known as North Dallas and located outside of the city limits by 4 miles thus would become the McKinney Avenue District by mid 1880s due to the fact the Bowen daughters married into the many families of grocery and food service industry providers.
 At this time, Freedman were hired in the community to run the horse stables, domestics were hired and paid to take care of cooking, cleaning and washing clothes for the fine homes in the area especially what is now Boll Street.
 The 1870s in Dallas was half harmed by the loss of the war, held some grudges and yet allowed wounded soldiers to heal.
 They also helped bring about Yankee Railroads into the area which was led by the Boll family who buried their gold in their backyard.